United Arab Emirates

 UAE CT will have to be filed electronically once for each financial period without a requirement for advance UAE CT payments on the basis of provisional tax returns.

 UAE group companies can form a tax group and file a single tax return for the entire group, and transfer tax losses to other members of the group.

 The UAE CT regime will have transfer pricing (TP) rules and documentation requirements in line with the OECD TP Guidelines.

 The Federal Tax Authority will be responsible for the administration, collection, and enforcement of CT.

 *Further details are expected by mid 2022.

 Economic substance regulations

-On 30 April 2019, the UAE Ministry of Finance issued economic substance regulations (“Regulations”) which were followed by the amended Regulations on 1 September 2020 introducing a requirement for certain juridical persons (persons with separate legal personality) and unincorporated partnerships that carry on a Relevant Activity in the UAE (“UAE licensees”) to have adequate “economic presence” in the UAE, relative to the activities they undertake.
+On 30 April 2019, the UAE Ministry of Finance issued economic substance regulations ('Regulations'), which were followed by the amended Regulations on 1 September 2020 introducing a requirement for certain juridical persons (persons with separate legal personality) and unincorporated partnerships that carry on a relevant activity in the United Arab Emirates ('UAE licensees') to have adequate 'economic presence' in the United Arab Emirates, relative to the activities they undertake.

 See Economic substance requirements in the Other issues section for more information.